smartwinnr/site-smartwinnr/site/content/trust/security-policy.md

                    We care deeply about the resiliency of our products.
 We appreciate that disruptions can happen.
 So we are determined to build-in processes to plan for disruptions, and handle disruption with minimal impact to our customers when they do occur.
 Our business continuity (BC) and disaster recovery (DR) programs capture the various activities done to meet those objectives.
                 </p>
                 <p>
                    Leadership involvement in BC and DR planning activities ensures the oversight required to make sure accountability for resiliency reaches all teams.
 Our BC and DR planning activities strive to achieve the right balance between cost, benefits and risk through an analysis of ‘recovery time objectives’ (RTO) and ‘recovery point objectives’ (RPO) of services.
-This analysis has led to us establishing a system to help group services based on their respective recovery requirements – details of this approach can be found on our page on How SmartWinnr Manages Customer Data.
+This analysis has led to us establishing a system to help group services based on their respective recovery requirements.
                 </p>
                 <p>
                 Our BC and (DR) programs involve the following activities: